taowang0105/taowang0105.github.io/_pages/about.md

 Prior to this, I obtained a BSc degree in mathematics from the Tianjin University.

-My current research focuses on non-parametric statistics, computational optimal transport and its applications in AI, 3D modeling, AI interpretability.
+My current research focuses on computational optimal transport and its applications in AI, 3D modeling, non-parametric statistics.